What are Environmental Factors?

 Environmental variables may have a significant impact on your health, ranging from the quality of the air you breathe to the state of the roads you travel on.
 Furthermore, due to both environmental and human-caused activities, these elements have altered significantly throughout time.

 Here, in this study, we’ll look at different but significant environmental elements that impact health.
 But, before that, we’ll discuss the environment and the importance of environmental health.

-Importance of Environmental Health:
+Importance of Environmental Health

 The word “environment” can be defined as the total of all components, variables, and situations in the environment that can affect the development, activity, or survival of an organism or group of organisms.

-It is critical to maintain a healthy environment in order to help individuals live longer and have a better standard of living.
+It is critical to maintaining a healthy environment in order to help individuals live longer and have a better standard of living.
 Communities can limit their exposure to illnesses and chemicals that have a damaging effect on the body by improving their ecological environment.
 Environmental health measures can enhance people’s lives in a variety of ways, but they may have the greatest impact on individuals who are already in poor health.

-Environment and Personal Health:
+Environment and Personal Health

 Extensive research on the interplay of human health and environmental dangers has shown that direct or indirect exposure to hazardous agents and modification of life-sustaining ecosystems have a substantial influence on public health.
 Large-scale economic expansion and exponential population growth, agricultural intensification, industrialization, and excessive energy use have all contributed to environmental destruction and public health issues.